team-reflect/beginning-of-infinity/notes/Preface.md

 The [[Beginning of Infinity]] contains a hopeful message for humanity. [[David Deutsch]] describes the process through which our species has emerged from a dirt-scratching purgatory to today's towering technological heights.

-If we choose, no problem is beyond us.
+Deutsche shows that, if we choose, no problem is beyond us.
 With the right [[Knowledge]] we can have a cosmically-sized impact upon our universe.
 We are limited solely by the laws of nature.
 We are but at the start of a road to infinity.

 These are some short cliff-notes on the book, but we encourage you to [buy and read the real thing](https://www.amazon.com/Beginning-Infinity-Explanations-Transform-World/dp/0143121359).